janegilruud/chipKIT-importer-2.0/README.md

 # MPLAB Arduino Import plugin
-> A wizard that allows importing Arduino projects
+> A wizard that allows importing Arduino projects into MPLAB X IDE

-This plugin contains an import wizard that can be launched from File->Import->Import Arduino Project.
+This plugin contains an import wizard that can be launched from File->Import->Import Arduino Project in the MPLAB X IDE.
 The wizard will allow you to select a sketch file (*.ino) that was created in Arduino IDE.
 Next, it will convert the sketch into an MPLAB X Makefile project.
-With this project you will be able to build and debug the Arduino sketch in MPLAB X.
+With this project you will be able to build and debug the Arduino sketch in MPLAB X IDE.
+Currently it supports AVR and chipKIT boards.

 A complete set of Help documentation is included.
 Note that the wizard can import a project in two ways: